cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-2.md

 ## Summary

 We now have a video player that we can use to feed input to the PoseNet model.
-In the next post, we will implement the preprocessing steps for the PoseNet models and execute the model with the processed input.
+In the next post, we will implement the preprocessing steps for the PoseNet models.

 **Previous:** [Part 1](https://christianjmills.com/Barracuda-PoseNet-Tutorial-V2-1/)